 Performance Studies in Music

 Performance studies are offered on several levels to meet the needs of music majors as well as those of students from the general university community.
 There are no additional fees or tuition charges for the use of practice facilities.
 The 100-level performance studies are open to any student without audition through class instruction.
-The 200-level denotes group or private instruction for advanced non-music majors by special permission of the department chair (audition required).
+The 200-level denotes group or private instruction for music minors and other advanced non-music majors by special permission of the department chair (audition required).

 Performance studies may not be taken on a pass-fail basis.